 - Choose and categorize competitors.
-Depending on how crowded the market is, aim for a set of 5 to 15 competitors you’re going to analyze.
+Depending on how crowded the market is, use competitive analysis tools and aim for a set of 5 to 15 competitors you’re going to analyze.

 - Determine primary and secondary competitors.
 Find at least one Shopify store that matches the vision for your future store as closely as possible, this will be your primary competitor.
 By analyzing their success factors you will understand the baseline requirements for a successful Shopify store in your niche.
 The remaining competitors can come from slightly less related niches or more varied business sizes.
 Understanding what you can take from these secondary competitors will be your ticket to a competitive advantage.

 - Put together a list of criteria.
 It’s always a good idea to have a starting point from which you will analyze all competitors.
 This way you will notice patterns and get the most out of your research.